cej25/DESPEC_S450_MHTDC/README.md

 # DESPEC_S450
-DESPEC On/Nearline code for S450 (May 2022) (Zs.
-Podolyak)
+Copy of DESPEC On/Nearline code for S450 (May 2022) (Zs.
+Podolyak) for use by C.E.J

 Developed by A.K.Mistry

 Contact A.K.Mistry@gsi.de

 Includes:
 FRS

 AIDA